mrnnasir/project_shopping_mall/README.md

 * List here your project hypothesis(es) and how you envision validating it (them)
 - Customer may mostly pay cash and then debit card.
     - Correlation between shopping mall with payment method
-- Customer may mostly pay for clothing, food & beverage, cosmetics and books
+- Customer pay the most for clothing, food & beverage, cosmetics and books
     - Correlation between shopping mall and category
     - Correlation between category and price on quarterly average (approx.)
 - Costomer may shop mostly clothing, food & beverage and cosmetics